Alpine Rock Course and Climb

 - Optional “Cancel for Any Reason” coverage (must be purchased within 14 days of tour deposit)

 For scheduled courses and climbs, you should fly into Seattle-Tacoma International Airport (SeaTac).
 You are responsible for your transportation to downtown Seattle.
 You will meet as a group with your guide(s) early morning on Day 1 for an orientation meeting and equipment check.

 Alpine Rock Course and Climb Day by Day

-Meet Mountain Madness Guides at ~9:00 am (exact location will be dependent on climbing location).
+Meet Mountain Madness Guides at 8.00 am at the Mazama Store in Mazama WA.
 After an orientation and equipment check, you’ll begin the day with a review of essential knot tying skills and proper use of equipment.
 You will also review proper belay commands and techniques that will prepare you for actual climbing.
 Once these basics are covered, you begin climbing!
 Communication signals and various friction, face, and crack climbing techniques will be covered.
 Top rope set-up, anchors, belaying a lead climber, cleaning protection, rappelling, and rope management will round out the day’s activities.
 In the evening we camp at a nearby campground.